Home

 If lymphoma is not treated, it can spread in 1 to 2 months from first symptom to being terminal.

-Canine lymphoma is common in larger dogs and is often seen in Scottish Terriers, Bull mastiffs, Cocker Spaniels, German Shepherds, Poodles, Golden Retrievers and Boxers.
+Canine lymphoma has a higher incidence in larger dogs, and is often seen in Scottish Terriers, Bull mastiffs, Cocker Spaniels, German Shepherds, Poodles, Golden Retrievers and Boxers.

 Diagnosis of Canine Lymphoma

 Enlargement of the lymph nodes can be caused by cancer or infection.
+For example, finding two large lumps under the jaw is a common symptoms.
 If your veterinarian sees one, they will look for others to see if the cancer spread.
 A fine needle aspiration test (FNA) will be used to test the cells in the node.
 If the finding is that cancer is present or is inconclusive (no clear answer), your veterinarian may choose to remove one lymph node for testing.

-Before your veterinarian identifies a cure canine lymphoma, the spread of lymphoma is tested with a chest x-ray, ultrasound and a bone marrow biopsy.
+Before your veterinarian identifies a treatment plan or cure for canine lymphoma, the spread of lymphoma is tested with a chest x-ray, ultrasound and a bone marrow biopsy.

 1x a week for 10 weeks